Mohammed87FS/Testing_Mocking_Classes/tdd-assignment/Assignment_parts/third_part/explanation/exp.md

 # How I Implemented Mocking in My Tests

 When testing my Order class, I didn't want to use actual Customer and Product objects because that would complicate things.
-Instead, I created "fake" versions (mocks) that look and behave like the real things but are completely under my control.
-It's like using stunt doubles in a movie!
+Instead, I created "fake" versions (mocks) that look and behave like the real things but are completely under my control

 I used Jest's handy `jest.fn()` function to create these mock methods that return whatever values I needed for my tests.